nyjsl/learngit/readme.txt

-git has mutable index called stage git tracks changes git tracks changes of files create a branch is quickly
+git has mutable index called stage git tracks changes git tracks changes of files create a new branch is quickly AND simple

 test test test test test